v0.dev's 9 Default Patterns (And How to Override Each One)

 <Input className="rounded-lg">...</Input>

-<Badge className="rounded-lg">...</Badge>The problem: When every element shares the same corner radius, the page looks like it was assembled from a kit.
-Border radius is a visual tool — using it uniformly wastes it.
+<Badge className="rounded-lg">...</Badge>The problem: When every element shares the same 0.5rem corner, the page reads as kit-assembled.
+Border radius is a hierarchy signal — spending it uniformly throws it away.

 The fix: Two independent radius values, one for interactive elements and one for containers.